-- Close the cover and slide it in the direction shown by the arrow until it snaps shut. - ▶ When the < 🖘 > switch is set to <ON> or >, the shots remaining is displayed on the LCD panel.
+- Close the cover and slide it in the direction shown by the arrow until it snaps shut. - When the <♥⇒> switch is set to <ON> or is displayed on the LCD panel.

 The shots remaining depends on the remaining capacity of the CF card or the image recording quality setting, the ISO speed setting, etc.